Skip to main content

 These settings are configured per event type (follows, cheers, subs, etc.) in the Alert Box widget.

-For a detailed comparison and configuration guide, see the TTS documentation.
+For a full overview and configuration guide, see the TTS documentation.

 See Also